Baguette

-A baguette (/bæˈɡɛt/; /fr/) is a long, thin type of bread of French origin that is commonly made from basic lean dough (the dough, not the shape, is defined by French law).
+A baguette (/bæˈɡɛt/; /fr/) is a long, thin type of bread commonly made from basic lean dough.
+Both the dough and the physical dimensions of the traditional baguette are defined by French law.
 It is distinguishable by its length and crisp crust.

 A baguette has a diameter of about 5 to 6 cm and a usual length of about 65 cm, but can be up to 1 m long.